 Ping interval (outage): This value represents a period of time between Latency ping attempts while a device is reporting a Latency outage.
 The idea is that a user probably wants the ping to be more frequent in case of a Latency outage so that the Latency graph is filled with accurate latency values as soon as possible.

-PING for 3rd party device: This ping is actively sent from the UNMS server in order to monitor the connection to a third party device.
+PING for 3rd party device: This ping is actively sent from the UISP console (server) in order to monitor the connection to a third party device.
 Optionally enable this setting in the device specific settings for a third party device.

 Running device reportable outage: This value represents a time interval after which a device is considered in an outage state if it was running normally before.